 Bro Bo Sanchez is one of the most prolific speakers in the Philippines and perhaps even globally.
 He is the founder of the Light of Jesus community and has been an excellent speaker and author on personal development as well as financial literacy.

-When I get to hear him speak during the FEAST sessions, he always get my full attention because of his presentation strategies.
+When I get to hear him speak during the FEAST sessions, he always gets my full attention because of his presentation strategies.

-I identified 5 things that we can learn from him to become better presenters.
+I identified five things that we can learn from him to become better presenters.
 As teachers, we are often in the classroom trying to deliver a message to our students.

 As Dan Pink would say, “One core component of teaching is to present ideas.
 To sell ideas. ”